The Hardest Logic Puzzle Ever: Solutions

 Boolos provided his solution in the same article in which he introduced the puzzle.
 Boolos states that the "first move is to find a god that you can be certain is not Random, and hence is either True or False".
 There are many different questions that will achieve this result.
 One strategy is to use complicated logical connectives in your questions (either biconditionals or some equivalent construction).

 Boolos' question was to ask A:

 Does da mean yes if and only if you are True, if and only if B is Random?

 In everyday language, this sentence is hardly comprehensible.
 In logical terminology, “if and only if” is meant as: do two propositions have the same truth value?
 So, the sentence is intended to express the following logical connection:

 (da = yes) NXOR (you are True) NXOR (B is Random).

 Using another notation (where ⊕ means XOR and ¬ means NOT):

 (da = yes) ¬⊕ (you are True) ¬⊕ (B is Random).

 A logical equivalent is the following sentence, more comprehensible in everyday language:

 Are an odd number of the following statements true: da means yes, you are True, B is Random?

 It was observed by Roberts (2001) and by Rabern and Rabern (2008) that the puzzle's solution can be simplified by using certain counterfactuals.
 The key to this solution is that, for any yes/no question Q, asking either True or False to the question:

 If I asked you Q, would you say ja?

-results in the answer ja if the truthful answer to Q is yes, and the answer da if the truthful answer to Q is no (Rabern and Rabern (2008) call this result the embedded question lemma).
-It also works with any other expression for yes and no - if the given expression is repeated, the Answer to Q is yes, and otherwise it is no. This can, by intuition, easily be understood by examining the following questions to, let us say, a French-speaking god:
+the answer ja means the truthful answer to Q is yes, and the answer da means the truthful answer to Q is no (Rabern and Rabern (2008) call this result the embedded question lemma).
+It also works with any other expression for yes and no - if the given expression is repeated, the Answer to Q is yes, and otherwise it is no.

-If I asked you if Rome is in Italy, would you say OUI?

-True and False will both answer OUI.

-If I asked you if Rome is in Italy, would you say NON?

-Now, True and False will both answer NON.

-In both cases, True and False repeated the word which was used in the question - which they only do if Rome truly is in Italy.
-Another answer would mean that Rome is elsewhere.
-The same happens if you change OUI or NON to any other words, like YES or NO or DA Or JA (DA means yes in Russian and JA means yes in German).